Tim Scott (American football): Early years

+College career

+Scott accepted a football scholarship from the University of North Carolina.
+As a true freshman he appeared in 13 games with 8 starts at cornerback.
+He registered 43 tackles, one interception, 6 passes defensed (second on the team) and 2 quarterback hurries.
+He had 5 tackles (one for loss) against Clemson University.
+He made 9 tackles against East Carolina University.

+As a sophomore, he started all 12 games at cornerback.
+He collected 48 tackles (sixth on the team), 5.5 tackles for loss, 4 interceptions (led the team) and 9 passes defensed (led the team).
+He had 6 tackles (one for loss) and one pass defensed against the University of Virginia.
+He made 6 tackles and one pass defensed against North Carolina State University.
+He had 6 tackles, one interception and 2 passes defensed against Virginia Tech University.

+As a junior, he started all 13 games.
+He posted 49 tackles (one for loss), 2 interceptions, 3 passes defensed and 2 quarterback hurries and a tackle for loss.
+He had 6 tackles and one pass defensed against Boston College.
+He made 6 tackles against East Carolina University.
+He was switched to safety for the 2013 Belk Bowl, making 6 tackles and one sack.

+As a senior, he started all 12 games, totaling 72 tackles (led the team), one interception, 7 passes defensed and one fumble return for a touchdown.
+He had 6 tackles against North Carolina State University.
+He had 9 tackles and one pass defensed against the University of Virginia.
+He had 7 tackles against Georgia Tech University.

 Professional career

 Dallas Cowboys

-Scott signed with the Dallas Cowboys as an undrafted free agent on May 9, 2015.
-He was waived on September 5, 2015 and was re-signed to the practice squad.
-He spent time on and off the Cowboys' practice squad throughout the season before being released on December 1, 2015.
+Scott was signed as an undrafted free agent by the Dallas Cowboys after the 2015 NFL draft on May 9.
+He was waived on September 5, and was re-signed to the practice squad.
+He spent time on and off the Cowboys' practice squad throughout the season, before being released on December 1, 2015.

 Cleveland Browns

 On December 8, 2015, Scott was signed to the Cleveland Browns' practice squad.
 He signed a reserve/future contract with the team on January 5, 2016.
 He was waived by the Browns on August 30, 2016.

 Washington Redskins

 On August 3, 2017, Scott was signed by the Washington Redskins.
 He was waived on August 13, 2017.

 New York Giants

 On August 24, 2017, Scott was signed by the New York Giants.
 He was waived on September 1, 2017 and was re-signed to the practice squad.
 He was promoted to the active roster on November 4, 2017.
 He was waived on November 7, 2017.
 He was re-signed to the practice squad on December 12, 2017.
 He signed a reserve/future contract with the Giants on January 1, 2018.
 He was waived on May 22, 2018.